Our heat pump efficiency revisited

 Denominator computation difference10055155

-*Essentially zero — the downstairs fan only ran during active system use; and the fan true standby power use is nil. ** The upstairs fan was used for air circulation even not heating.
+*Essentially zero — the downstairs fan only ran during active system use; and the fan true standby power use is nil. ** The upstairs fan was used for air circulation even when not heating.

 The denominator of the standard computation of coefficient of performance includes both fan and compressor power use, but only during active heating, not standby.
 This denominator represents the total power used to actually heat the home and is the denominator we used for computing COPs for the 2023-4 winter.
 To the extent the system is using power on standby (and the compressor circuit which apparently includes the web connected thermostat does draw about 50 watts on standby), this is arguably not power used to heat the home but either power wasted because the pump is not being fully utilized or power used for amenities like web connection.